Mint Julep Recipe

 Ingredients

-• 1.5 teaspoons fine sugar (or 1 teaspoon low carb agave syrup)
+- 1.5 teaspoons fine sugar (or 1 teaspoon simple syrup or agave syrup)

 Instructions